-From the moment a patron walks in to a stadium, they expect the ability to see and hear all the action and to enjoy it in a comfortable thermal environment, whether they know it or not.
+From the moment patrons walk into a stadium, they expect the ability to see and hear all the action and to enjoy it in a comfortable thermal environment, whether they know it or not.

 Engineering that experience is a multi-faceted challenge and one that expands with growing patron expectations and the influence of new technologies.

-Keeping patrons cool and comfortable is a particularly tricky, yet common, design issue that relies on some clever modelling solutions.
-Very large stadium roofs are usually required to provide between 80 – 90 percent of under drip line coverage.
+Keeping patrons cool and comfortable is a particularly tricky yet common design issue that relies on some clever modelling solutions.
+Very large stadium roofs are usually required to provide between 80 to 90 per cent of under-drip line coverage.
 Combined with steep seating tiers, the upper seating areas of stadiums can be hot, stuffy and extremely uncomfortable without adequate ventilation design.

 Getting the cooling concept right will mitigate potential huge expenses to fix incorrect design down the track.
-Utilising enormous CFD models that require huge computing power, our engineers can produce air flow and temperature models to determine optimum comfort for patrons seated in the upper tiers.
+Utilising enormous CFD models that require huge computing power, our engineers can produce airflow and temperature models, to determine optimum comfort for patrons seated in the upper tiers.
 Similarly, if a patron is seated a couple of hundred meters away from the pitch, that person is relying on screens to broadcast visuals and the public address system to broadcast audio.
-From this distance, however, image and sound from speaker clusters will be out of sync and somewhat distracting for the patron.
+From this distance, however, image and sound from speaker clusters will be out-of-sync and somewhat distracting to the patron.